Can I Get a Passport With My Current Gender?

 Do I Need a Physician’s Certification?

-If you have not yet had a passport issued with your correct gender marker, you should submit medical certification along with your application.
+If you have not yet had a passport issued with your correct gender marker, you should submit medical certification along with your application, even if you have updated your gender marker on all of your other documents.
 Instructions on the Department of State website explain that they still need medical certification because the requirements for amending the gender marker on birth certificates and other domestic documents vary from state to state.

 Who Can Write a Letter to Certify Appropriate Treatment?